 In July 2021, our sponsor paid \$25,000, or approximately \$0.009 per share, to cover certain expenses on our behalf in consideration of 2,875,000 Class B ordinary shares, par value \$0.0001.
 The per share price of the founder shares was determined by dividing the amount contributed to the company by the number of founder shares issued.
+If we increase or decrease the size of this offering, we will effect a share capitalization or a share surrender or redemption or other appropriate mechanism, as applicable, with respect to our Class B ordinary shares immediately prior to the consummation of this offering in such amount as to maintain the number of founder shares, on an as-converted basis, at 20% of our issued and outstanding ordinary shares upon the consummation of this offering.
 Up to 375,000 founder shares are subject to forfeiture by the sponsor, depending on the extent to which the underwriters' over-allotment option is exercised.